 "I'll take a beer please sir."

 Sam looked back towards Jack's empty seat.
 He'd told what was wrong, but had completely evaded the question too.
 So he came up here for personal reflection and solace.
-But on and for what?
+But reflection on what exactly?
 There was something else going on, and Sam intended to find out.

 Her theorising on Jack's behaviour was interrupted by a bottle of beer being waved in front of her face.